betherworld/chainge/README.md

 - Certain actions can be verified automatically by using technologies like image recognition and statistical analysis.

 - The reward for certain actions could be set by an auction system, where citizens make bids for actions.
-This would lead to rewards that are more appropriate than if they are set by the campaign initiators.
+This would lead to rewards that are more adequate than those predetermined by campaign initiators.

 ## Ecosystem

 - Sensors are sending data in regular intervals to the blockchain, where they are stored decentralized.
-The data is immutable and manipulations such that the impact goals are purposely not achieved are therefore not possible.
+The data is immutable and manipulations are therefore not possible.

+### Further development

+- Sensor data is currently stored on chain which leads to high transaction costs.
+It could alternatively be saved on IPFS or in a database that is only partially decentralized.

 # Technology
+##Hardware

+Sensors play a vital role during a campaign.
+They independently gather data that allows initiators and donors to track the progress of the campaign.
+This will ultimately determine its success.
+The accuracy of sensors and the secure storage of data are therefore crucial.

+The Chainge prototype currently contains GPS-, temperature- and humidity-sensors for both air and soil.
+It can easily be equipped with additional sensors and thus allows for a precise monitoring of the local biosystem.

+Cost is a major factor for public foundations and the individual components of the prototype are therefore regular off-the-shelf products.
+The plastic casing was manufactured by additive manufacturing at a low price.
+The heart of the prototype is a Raspberry Pi single-board computer; the sensors are connected via cable connections and a breadboard.
+It is possible for local communities to build the entire device at a cost of less than 70$.
+If they were manufactured in mass production, the price would of course be considerably lower.

+Sensor input is processed by a Python program and then sent to the blockchain using Node.js.
+The current prototype has to be plugged in to the power system at all times and connects to the internet via WIFI.
+However, the electricity of future version could be supplied by batteries and data might be transferred over a LoRaWAN network.
+This would ensure high mobility and self-reliance without compromising connectivity.
+The device could additionally be equipped with air quality sensors, cameras, microphones and smoke detectors.

+The prototype has QR-codes placed at the inside and the outside of its case.
+When checking sensors for functionality or replacing batteries, locals could potentially scan these codes to prove their action and thus obtain a compensation.

+## Software

+The smart contract was written in Solidity and runs on the Ethereum network.
+The responsive web interface is built on React and uses the web3.js API to connect to the smart contract.

 # Setup

-# Thoughts on Scalability and Security